 I had trained as a Panel Beater in the 70’s but hadn’t worked in the trade for over 20

 years.
 The skills were still there and I had the enthusiasm to do a minor restoration or repaint.
 The wheelchair does make it a bit more difficult to handle some of the large,

-heavy or awkward work but I could still handle most of it - although generally at a reduced pace (pictures).
+heavy or awkward work but I could still handle most of it - although generally at a reduced pace.

 The final decision to undertake the restoration was made when a good friend put up

 motorcycle enthusiast and he saw his involvement in this project as his way of “owning” a classic Jaguar restoration.
 He has done a magnificent job of restoring a

 mid 70’s Suzuki motorcycle and I must admit that without Malcolm’s help the Jag restoration would not have been possible.

-was informative and entertaining.
+I hope your visit to this site is informative and entertaining.
 Feel free to E-mail me with any comments, suggestions or questions.

-Proud Jaguar XJC owner & restorer
+Proud (previous) Jaguar XJC owner & restorer